 ✍️ WHY I CREATE CONTENT!!! ✍️

-I’m very grateful when people tell me how much my content resonates with them: how it makes them think, how it makes them smile, how it inspires them, and how it gives them hope. ❤️
+I’m very grateful when people tell me how much my content resonates with them: how it makes them think, how it inspires them, and how it gives them hope. ❤️

 It’s one of the reasons why I do it: it’s for ALL of you, anyone who wants to see it! 👥

-If you are able to find value out of what I share, that is one of my many hopes.
-I hope every post, serious or silly, you can take something from it and take it wherever you go. 👣
+If you are able to find value out of what I share, that is one of my hopes.
+I hope every post, serious or silly, you can take something from it. 👣

 I hope you are able to sit with the ideas I share long after seeing the posts, allowing them to simmer in your mind. 💺

-And that is just one of the many of the reasons why I do it.
+And that is just one of the many reasons why I do it.
 Another reason, I must confess, is 100% selfish!
 Yes, you heard me right: SELFISH!
-Me, me, me!
-A part of me posts content simply because I enjoy creating it and seeing the finished product! 😅
+Me, me, me! 😅

+I make posts because I enjoy creating them and seeing the finished product.
 I write posts because I enjoy reading them back.
 I record silly videos because I enjoy laughing at myself on replay.
-If someone else enjoys my content, I’m really glad they do.
-But even when they don’t, I’m happy with my creation regardless! ❤️
+If someone else enjoys my content, I’m glad they do.
+But even if they don’t, I’m happy with my creation regardless! ❤️

 The satisfaction I feel from making and finishing it is where my feelings of self-worth come from. 👍